scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 Default on Main Net: `2000000000000` (2,000 AVAX) Default on Everest Test Net: `5000000` (5 x 10^-3 AVAX)

+`--max-non-staker-pending-msgs` (int):

+Maximum number of messages a non-staker is allowed to have pending.
+The default is `3`.

 `--max-stake-duration` (int):

 The maximum staking duration, in seconds.
 The Default on Main Net: `31536000` (365*60*60*24)